Akash-Peace/DJANGO-WEBAPP/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Friender project objective is to find friends based on your favorites of whoever registered on friender website.
-As it is mentioned, I decided to present this project as a web application, particularly with [Django framework](https://www.djangoproject.com/).
+As mentioned, I decided to present this project as a web application, particularly with the [Django framework](https://www.djangoproject.com/).
 Your data is private and secure as it is hosted in [pythonanywhere](https://www.pythonanywhere.com/).
-This project is licensed by [MIT](https://github.com/Akash-Peace/DJANGO-WEBSITE/blob/master/LICENSE) and it is free to use, fork, modify and distribute.
+[MIT](https://github.com/Akash-Peace/DJANGO-WEBSITE/blob/master/LICENSE) licenses this project, and it is free to use, fork, modify and distribute.
 If you like this project give a _star_ and follow me.

 ## Built With